Skip to content

 3. Select Create mTLS rule.

-5. Select Deploy.
-This creates a WAF custom rule that checks all requests to your domain for a valid client certificate.
+4. Create a WAF custom rule that checks all requests to your application for a valid client certificate:

 Device Information Only mode is now enabled on the device.
 To start enforcing device posture, set up a WARP client check and add a Require device posture rule to your Access policy.
 When the device connects to the Access application for the first time, the browser will ask to use the client certificate installed by WARP.